usnistgov/dioptra/docs/source/user-guide/custom-entry-points.rst

 .. tip::

-   For this example, the input and output parameters link up nicely so that the task dependencies follow an ``task A->B->C`` in order.
+   For this example, the input and output parameters link up nicely so that the task dependencies follow ``task A->B->C`` in order.
    However, should any intermediate tasks not have preceding dependencies, they can be run out of order.
 Those will require their preceding tasks to be declared as well.
    Please refer to :ref:`user-guide-task-plugins` for more information.